wkolowski/Type-Theory-Wishlist/README.md

 | Lam (t : ∇ α : Term.
 Term)
 ```

 Representing lambda terms is easy enough.
-A term is either a variable which is just a name for a term wrapped in the constructor `Var`, application of one term to another, represented with `App`, or `Lam`bda abstraction, which is modeled as a term that binds a name.
+A term is either a variable which is just a name for a term wrapped in the constructor `Var`, an application of one term to another, represented with `App`, or a `Lam`bda abstraction, represented as a term that binds a name.

 ```
 I : Term := Lam (ν α.
 Var α)